qdrant/landing_page/qdrant-landing/content/documentation/concepts/hybrid-queries.md

 There are a few ways to build search architectures around this idea:

 * The quantized vectors as a first stage, and the full-precision vectors as a second stage.
-* Leverage Matryoshka Representation Learning (<a href=https://arxiv.org/abs/2205.13147 target="_blank">MRL</a>) and generate candidate vectors with a shorter vector, and then refine them with a longer one.
+* Leverage Matryoshka Representation Learning (<a href=https://arxiv.org/abs/2205.13147 target="_blank">MRL</a>) to generate candidate vectors with a shorter vector, and then refine them with a longer one.
 * Use regular dense vectors to pre-fetch the candidates, and then re-score them with a multi-vector model like <a href=https://arxiv.org/abs/2112.01488 target="_blank">ColBERT</a>.

 To leverage the best of all worlds, Qdrant has a convenient interface to perform the queries in stages,